How to Photograph Shiny Jewelry

 Keeping things simple and using nice backgrounds go a long way!
 Using a white object like a piece of white paper 12 inches above an image will also make a huge difference in the way a metal finish reflects back to the camera ( not so easy if you do not have help ).
-The only lighting we use when photographing jewelry is the ambient room lighting with a big window next to our photography desk.
+The only lighting we use when photographing jewelry, lapel pins, and coins are the ambient room lighting with a big window next to our photography desk.
 Make sure the sun does not directly hit your product!
 Lastly, try different angles, backgrounds and product positions!
 Shooting the same image using different locations and the same background and lighting will allow you to have a choice of product images to choose from.
 Have fun with your next product shoot!

-Learning how to photograph shiny objects and jewelry offers a variety of unique challenges.
+Learning how to photograph shiny objects, like lapel pins, coins or other jewelry-like products offers a variety of unique challenges.
 At the Monterey Company, we have some of the tiniest, shiniest, sometimes awkward shaped products that we need to show every detail and clear angles so that you can see just how good our finished work can be!
-So, we thought we would share some of the key tips we use when photographing our specially shaped and textured in a studio environment:
+So, we thought we would share some of the key tips we use when photographing our specially shaped and textured lapel pins and custom coins in a studio environment:

 3. Retouching!
 What's That?: In many cases, retouching photographs often take longer than the shoot itself.
 There are a few things we do to minimize the time spent in the Photoshop software we use for perfecting the final images.
 We always photograph shiny objects with bright white background materials specifically designed for studio use.
 This way, we can create a pure white background to the photo in mere seconds during retouching.
 It is also important to minimize as much dust as possible in the studio.
 Using canned air, dusters, or other cleaning products while shooting saves hours of cleanup later.